9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 ```

 The pretty printing library optimises away redundant empty documents,
-something the model implementation doesn\'t, so we\'ll need to augment
+something the model implementation doesn't, so we'll need to augment
 our model to match reality.
 First, we can intersperse the punctuation
 text throughout the document list, then a little loop to clean up the
 `Empty` documents scattered through, like so: